-- B.S/2.4 In general, the IA expects that a chief executive of a designated insurance holding company possesses the relevant qualifications and/or experience which would enable him to discharge his functions properly (i.e. whether he is professionally competent).
-For example, he may be considered as professionally competent: - (a) if he possesses professional qualifications in insurance, accounting, actuarial science or law, and has not less than 5 years' experience in an insurer, a holding company of an insurer or similar institution occupying a management position; or - (b) if he does not possess the relevant qualification as set out in (a) above, he has not less than 8 years' experience in an insurer, a holding company of an insurer or similar institution occupying a management position.
+- B.S/2.7 In general, the IA expects that a chief executive of a designated insurance holding company possesses the relevant qualifications and/or experience which would enable him to discharge his functions properly (i.e. whether he is professionally competent).
+For example, he may be considered as professionally competent: - (a) if he possesses professional qualifications in insurance, accounting, actuarial science, finance, risk management or law, and has more than 5 years' experience in an insurer, a holding company of an insurer or relevant institution occupying a management position; or

+(b) if he does not possess the relevant qualification as set out in (a) above, he has more than 8 years' experience in an insurer, a holding company of an insurer or relevant institution occupying a management position.